galenmckinley/galenmckinley.github.io/publications.md

 Fay, A., G.A.
 McKinley, N. Lovenduski, Y. Eddebbar, M. Levy, M. Long, H. Olivarez and R. Rustagi.
 Immediate and long-lasting impacts of the Mt.
 Pinatubo eruption on ocean oxygen and carbon inventories, Global Biogeochem.
 Cycles, in press.
 [Read it on ESSOArchive](https://essopenarchive.org/doi/full/10.1002/essoar.10511826.1)

 McKinley, G.A., V.S.
 Bennington, M. Meinshausen, and Z. Nicholls.
 Modern air-sea flux distributions reduce uncertainty in the future ocean carbon sink, Envi.
 Res.
 Lett, in review.
+[Read it on ESSOArchive](https://www.authorea.com/users/524017/articles/620409-modern-air-sea-flux-distributions-reduce-uncertainty-in-the-future-ocean-carbon-sink)

 ### Publications